PikaPikaChow/PUTrack/README.md

 python tracking/test.py artrack_seq artrack_seq_256_full --dataset lasot --threads 16 --num_gpus 4
 python tracking/analysis_results.py # need to modify tracker configs and names
 ```

+## Visualization

+If you just want to take a look at the tracking results or hut290 dataset, we provide a script for visualising tracking results.
+You do not need to install the above environment, just install the opencv-python package and download the corresponding data set.

+step 1. pip install opencv-python
+step 2. download the hut290 datasets or tracking results that you want to check.(If you want to visualise the results, you must download the corresponding test sequence.
+If you just want to browse the dataset and the data annotations, you only need to download the sequence you want to see.)
+step 3. fix the path in vis_resuls.py
+step 4. run vis_resuls.py

 ## Source